 Before jumping into these simple steps to increase the quality of your ads in order to increase your conversion rates, let’s make sure we’re clear on the basics.

 Facebook lead ads are a great way to encourage people to contact your business and to request information or services from you with minimal effort.
+Bottom line, they are the best ad unit for Facebook lead capture.
 This user-friendly, mobile-friendly ad format enables potential customers to provide you with their contact details and further information about the products or services they are interested in.
 Not only do lead ads allow people to request specific information, but they also allow you to capture customer details for later targeting without the person visiting your site.

 Lead form ads include a call-to-action that opens a form pre-populated with any information the user has already provided via the Facebook platform.
 These details can then be reviewed and edited before submission.

 By skipping the need to visit your website, Facebook lead ads make filling out Facebook lead forms shorter and easier for your potential leads.
 But what does that mean for you?
 Here are few reasons why lead ads can help your Facebook marketing strategy:

 This Range Rover ad is one of our favorite Facebook lead ad examples.

 Before you create any ad type, you should have an objective in mind.
 Here are some ways you can use lead form ads:

 Now that I’ve gone over what a Facebook lead ad is and how it’s used, I’ll provide you with tips to make sure you are producing high-quality lead ads to generate high-quality leads.

 To get someone to give you their personal information, you need to be offering them something they want – it’s important to consider this before creating your ad.
 Think of something specific to your business that’s an achievable giveaway at little cost and gets you the information you want from a relevant target audience, enabling you to achieve your objective.